 Vacation Bible Days

 MISSION: To educate children about the life of Jesus through music, storytelling, sharing bread, fellowship, and crafts.
-Bible Days will be held 6/4/18 (Monday) thru 6/7/18 (Thursday).
+Bible Days is typically held at the beginning of June.
 Hours are 9:00-12:00 each day.
 Children entering Pre-Kindergarten through 5th grade may attend.
 Older children can participate by volunteering.
 Volunteers are needed Monday through Thursday, 9:00-12:00 to work in craft areas and help prepare food.
 Tent leaders and nursery helpers are also needed Monday through Thursday, 9:00-12:00.
 Safe Environment training and a background check are required.
-Click here to download the Bible Days registration form and volunteer form.
-We will send you an updated version of the registration form in a couple of weeks.

 Safe Environment Training